 Data Analysis

-We created MODIS day of year phenology, MODIS NDVI vegetation phenology, and MODIS vegetation phenology with a DEM, slope and aspect layers.
-The dataset were all added into their own respective maps and cluster busted.
+MODIS day of year phenology, MODIS NDVI vegetation phenology, and MODIS vegetation phenology with a DEM, slope and aspect layers were created.
+The datasets were added to their respective maps and cluster busted.
 Cluster busting is a technique of running an unsupervised classification then masking your conclusive results to run an unsupervised classification again on the inconclusive results.
 All of the maps with cluster busted ISODATA results were then divided into 30 classes.
-ISODATA 30 distinct classes were divided into six main classes with multiple subclasses.
+The ISODATA 30 distinct classes were divided into six main classes with multiple subclasses.
 The six main classes that were included in the maps were mule deer’s limited range, year-round population, summer range, winter range, winter concentration, and other important habitat with subclasses for certain layers due to the fact that some layers encompassed multiple Utah State classes.
 This technique allowed us to compare our results to the Utah State University mule deer habitat map.

 IV.
 Results & Discussion